 4. Celebrate Mom for a day

-May, of course, means Mother’s Day (May 12), and while breakfast in bed and flowers are always great, why not kick it up a notch this time around?
+May, of course, means Mother’s Day (May 10), and while breakfast in bed and flowers are always great, why not kick it up a notch this time around?
 Sleep in, forego cooking, and spend several luxurious hours binge watching your favorite shows on your tablet by clicking the “next episode” button.
-Follow that up with a long bath, or head to a nearby spa for a rejuvenating massage or other treatment.
+Follow that up with a long bath.
 Kids and spouse stuck for ideas?
 Write your own list and pass it along to them.
 And, of course, cards made with love by little hands will always be cherished and adored!

 5. Build a better salad

-Head to a local farmers’ market or produce aisle in honor of National Salad Month and let your kids fill a basket with greens and veggies.
+Head to the produce aisle in honor of National Salad Month and fill a basket with greens and veggies.
 Invent (or reinvent) colorful, delicious, and nutritious salads or create your own salad bar at home.
-(Cut chopped veggies and healthy proteins like cheddar cheese into fun shapes, add canned tuna or cooked chicken and eggs, and talk about how nutrients help the body.)
+(Cut chopped veggies and healthy proteins like cheddar cheese into fun shapes, add canned tuna or cooked eggs, and talk about how nutrients help the body.)
 Remind kids why these foods power bodies and minds better than foods like donuts or soda.
 And speaking of veggies…

 6. Learn why composting is cool